majze/C-Sharp-Guide/README.md

 Just the basics in this one.
 Simple variable types, string concatenation, and writing to console.

 ### Methods
-Covers methods outside Main() and passing variable between them.
+Covers methods outside Main() and passing variables between them.
 If statements as well as for and while loops are mentioned.
 Briefly shows different exceptions for the try catch block.

 ### TicTacToe
 Console game where 2 players compete to win.
 Uses 2D arrays to keep track of variables as well as some sloppy logic to check them.